sarahsupp/2016-01-11-uwmadison/lessons/sql_instructor/07-join.md

 that identifies a unique record in another table.
-Another way of saying this is that a foreign key is the primary key of one table that appears in some other table.
+Another way of saying this is that a foreign key is the primary key of one table that appears in some other table.*
 In our database,
-`Person.ident` is the primary key in the `Person` table, while `Survey.person` is a foreign key relating the `Survey` table's entries to entries in `Person`.
+`plots.plot_id` is the primary key in the `plots` table, while `surveys.plot` is a foreign key relating the `surveys` table's entries to entries in `plots`.

-Most database designers believe that every table should have a well-defined primary key.
+*Most database designers believe that every table should have a well-defined primary key.
 They also believe that this key should be separate from the data itself, so that if we ever need to change the data,